chmelva4/Android-Cook-Ackee/README.md

 # Ackee Cookbook Android Version

-Welcome!
-Wanna join [Ackee][1] ?
-Or you just don't know what to do on lazy sunday afternoon ?
+Welcome, stranger!
+Wanna join us at [Ackee][1]?
+Or you just don't know what to do on a lazy sunday afternoon ?

-Here is a Task for you!
-Create Android version of delicious ackee recipes.
-We have everything you need to get started
+We have a tasty Task for you!
+Create an Android version of our delicious Ackee recipes.
+We have everything you need to get you started
-- API (and running server)
+- API (and a running server)
 - Designs
 - Simple Android skeleton with all icons and assets (including Roboto font)

-it should take only a few hours to complete
+it should take you only a few hours to complete this Task.

 ## API & Server
-Documentation for the api can be found on [apiary][2] live server can be visited on address [https://cookbook.ack.ee][3]
+Documentation for the api can be found on [apiary][2] and the live server runs at this address [https://cookbook.ack.ee][3]

 ## Designs
-Application should contain those 3 screens.
-The sketch can be found [here][4]
+Application should contain these 3 screens.
+You can also download a Sketch app file over [here][4]

 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-android-task/master/screens/01_list.png" width="200">&nbsp;&nbsp;&nbsp;
 <img src="https://raw.githubusercontent.com/AckeeCZ/cookbook-android-task/master/screens/03_add.png" width="200">&nbsp;